preconstruct/preconstruct/docs/symlinks-proposal.md

   - This could be mostly alleviated by putting it in a postinstall script though that wouldn't solve the case when you change what packages and entrypoints preconstruct should build
 - This makes aliases all or nothing because you couldn't import a dist file in one tool(e.g. Node) and use the aliases to import a source file in another tool(e.g. webpack)
   - This could arguably be a good thing though since it would force us to come up with an solution to this that works everywhere
+  - This means we'd have to be 100% confident in require hooks and I'm not sure if that's a good trade off to make

 ## Alternatives